Yawapi/code-samples/README.md

 # code-samples
 Very general repo of sample code in various languages (C, Python, Fortran).
-Projects and scripts, in generic .txt files
+Projects and scripts, in generic .txt files so no compiler needed.